MileHacker Logo

 • Mangrove Forest (Taman Hutan Raya Ngurah Rai)

-South of Sanur, this protected area has boardwalks letting you explore a mangrove ecosystem.
+South of Sanur, this protected area has boardwalks letting you see a mangrove ecosystem.
 It plays an useful role in coastal protection and homes various bird species.

 • Wildlife Viewing Areas

 The mangrove forest may display opportunities for birdwatching.
-Otherwise, direct wildlife viewing limits to marine life observed during snorkeling or diving, or small animals like geckos and various bird species within resort gardens.
+Otherwise, direct wildlife viewing limits to marine life observed during snorkeling or diving with scuba gear, or small animals like geckos and various bird species within resort gardens.

 • Danau Buyan and Danau Bratan (Lakes)

-In central Bali's highlands, these scenic crater lakes need a day trip from Sanur.
-They display beautiful natural scenery, cooler climates, and a different side of Bali's natural wonders.
+In central Bali's highlands, these scenic crater lakes need a one-day trip from Sanur.
+They display beautiful natural scenery, a colder climates, and a different side of Bali''s natural marvels.

 No large public parks exist directly in Sanur's developed area.
-However, many resorts feature beautifully landscaped tropical gardens that have a serene environment.
+However, many vacation spots have beautifully landscaped tropical gardens which have a serene environment.

 Coral Reef Ecology

-Explore the coral ecosystems that make Sanur's lagoon ideal for snorkeling and marine observation.
+Explore the coral ecosystems which cause Sanur's lagoon ideal for snorkeling and marine observation.

 Sunrise Serenity